top of page

 10. Hormonal Balance

 Moringa seeds may help balance hormones, especially in women.
-Their zinc and magnesium content supports thyroid function and reproductive health, while antioxidants help regulate estrogen levels.
+Their zinc and magnesium content supports thyroid function and reproductive health.
+Antioxidants help regulate estrogen levels, promoting overall well-being.

 11. Liver Protection